Harajuku, Tokyo – 38 Things To Do + Photos 2025

 You might like – Guide to Totoro Cream Puffs at Shirohige’s Cream Puff Factory >

-The third Harajuku shopping mall on this list – like Ginza, Harajuku is one of Tokyo’s best shopping districts and this four floor mall has lots of outdoor space and balconies.
+Another Harajuku shopping mall on this list that is well worth a visit – like Ginza, Harajuku is one of Tokyo’s best shopping districts and this four floor mall has lots of outdoor space and balconies.

 Along with usual favorites like a Snoopy Cafe and a huge UNIQLO complete with a special UT t-shirt department.
 There is also a massive IKEA store – more on this in a moment.